 What better way to end the day, than with a bowl of soup.
 During the winter months, even in Los Angeles, we crave something that warms our bones – savory and satisfying, without feeling too heavy.
 Vegetable soups are the way to go because they thicken up naturally, without any added cream and have a hearty smooth texture, not to mention they are loaded with cold fighting vitamins.

 Broccoli is a great vegetable for soup because it packs tons of flavor and cooks up quickly.
 In this recipe, I steam broccoli in chicken broth and puree until smooth.
 Then, I saute an onion with a pinch of red pepper flakes for a touch of heat and puree it with the veggies.
-The Pancetta Crisps are the icing on the cake with their snappy crunch and slightly salty flavor.
+The Pancetta Crisps are a nice touch that give the soup a snappy crunch and slightly salty flavor.

 1 large crown of broccoli, chopped

 1 small white onion, diced